enonic/app-ai-translator/README.md

 # Juke AI: Translator

-Translator, the Enonic's Juke AI plugin, is designed to enhance your productivity by leveraging advanced Large Language Models for translation tasks.
+Translator, one of the Enonic Juke AI skills, is designed to enhance your productivity by leveraging advanced Large Language Models for translation tasks.

 ## Installation